bparanj/crystal/electronics/book/basics/electron-flow.md

 ### **2. Conventional Flow**

-- **Definition**: Conventional flow assumes that electric current flows from the positive terminal to the negative terminal of a power source.
+ Conventional flow assumes that electric current flows from the positive terminal to the negative terminal of a power source.
 - **Direction**: Current flows from high potential (positive terminal) to low potential (negative terminal).
 - **Origin**:
   - This convention was established before the discovery of electrons, based on the assumption that "positive charge" flows in a circuit.